jameshanlon/cheese/cheese/pages/donate.md

 families in Bristol, who may have to chose between heating, eating, and paying the rent.</strong></p>

-<p>Because grant funding has become increasingly difficult to obtain, we are
+<p>As grant funding to deliver free surveys can be hard to secure and only
-now appealing for donations to support our work.
-If you would like to help those in fuel poverty to have free surveys, please donate here.</p>
+available intermittently, we are gratefully appealing for donations to support this work.
+Every donation will make a positive difference to someone's life.</p>

-<p>Every donation will go towards:</p>
+<p>Your donation will go towards:</p>

 <ul>